 A small percentage of local e-shopping occurs approximately once a month, and an even smaller percentage occurs once every 2 to 3 weeks.
 Montrealers are buying a rather large amount of goods and services online, but mostly from the world giants - at least for now!

 Our retail businesses cannot, must not limit the development and the expansion of their online shopping sites, but they must also never forget the importance and the value of a direct face-to-face customer interaction.

-In order to "renouer avec le commerce sur rue" the "Comité consultatif sur le Plan commerce de la Ville de Montréal" put forward 23 recommandations divided into six sections.
+In order to "renouer avec le commerce sur rue" the "Comité consultatif sur le Plan commerce de la Ville de Montréal" put forward 23 recommendations divided into six sections.

-Some of our retail businesses and service companies buildings need repairs and improvements.
-Consequently, their knowledge and expertise as well as the quality of the commercial and business services they offer are not always recognized for their true value.
+The buildings of some of our retail businesses and service companies need repairs and improvements.
+Consequently, the knowledge and expertise as well as the quality of the commercial and business services offered by owners and employees are not always recognized for their true value.

 Fortunately, a city wide gentrification process is taking place on many of our commercial streets.
-The repairing and rebuilding of some of our service companies and retail businesses reaffirm our interest for shopping retail stores and services supplies and help create a new and regular and interesting influx of pedestrians and customers.
+The repairing and rebuilding of some of our retail businesses and service companies reaffirm our interest for shopping retail stores and services supplies.
+Repairs that also help create a new, interesting and regular influx of pedestrians and customers.